-- Reducing structural barriers to employee success—making it easier for people to do their jobs.
+- Reducing structural barriers to employee success—making it easier for people who serve the public to do their jobs.

 - Unlocking the potential and productivity of SPL, resulting in a higher return on investment for the community.

-Over the next two years, as we transition to this new model, SPL employees will settle into their new roles and complete training, as required.
+Over the next two years, as we transition to this new model, our public services employees will settle into their new roles and complete training.

 Our goals for transitioning into the new service model and organizational structure are:

 - To minimize operational and service disruptions during the transition.
-Therefore we will continue to provide our current services and programming.
+We will, therefore, continue to provide our current services and programming.